leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   example if it will become good-selling trend).

   Other side of the problem is Scala itself.
 As I understand it - Scala might (and often is) binary incompatible between version updates (even minor ones).
-As an end result - if Play Framework decides to change it's compiler version to benefit from new Scala features or bug fixes - it potentially will introduce dependency hell for end developers to upgrade (dependencies might either be binary incompatible or their new updated recompiled version might be missing).
+As an end result - if Play core team decides to change it's compiler version to benefit from new Scala features or bug fixes - it potentially will introduce dependency hell for end developers to upgrade (dependencies might either be binary incompatible or their new updated recompiled version might be missing).